Hiteshbemal24/rbac-ui/README.md

 ```bash
 http://localhost:3000
 ```

-##Usage
+# Usage
--Adding a Permission
+- Adding a Permission
--Click the Add Permission button on the top right of the page.
+- Click the Add Permission button on the top right of the page.
--A modal will appear prompting you to enter the name of the permission.
+- A modal will appear prompting you to enter the name of the permission.
--Enter a name for the permission and click Save Permission.
+- Enter a name for the permission and click Save Permission.
--The new permission will be added to the table and a success toast notification will appear.
+- The new permission will be added to the table and a success toast notification will appear.

-##Deleting a Permission
+# Deleting a Permission
--In the permissions table, click the Delete button next to any permission you want to remove.
+- In the permissions table, click the Delete button next to any permission you want to remove.
--A success toast notification will appear confirming the deletion of the permission.
+- A success toast notification will appear confirming the deletion of the permission.
+-
-##Toast Notifications
+# Toast Notifications
--Success: Green toast notification appears when a permission is added or deleted successfully.
+- Success: Green toast notification appears when a permission is added or deleted successfully.
--Error: If there is an error (e.g., trying to add an empty permission name), a red toast notification will appear.
+- Error: If there is an error (e.g., trying to add an empty permission name), a red toast notification will appear.
-##Thank You
+# Thank You